-With so many compound bows available it’s a challenge to choose the right draw weight, velocity, size, options and add-on accessories you should select for your specific needs.
+With so many compound bows available it’s a challenge to choose the right draw weight, velocity, size, options and add-on accessories.
+Which model should you select in a top-rated compound bow for your specific needs?

-Also see our buyer’s resource How to Choose the Best Compound Bow for You.
+In this article we’ve done the homework by evaluating the best beginner compound bows in the industry from the top manufacturers.
+And see our buyer’s resource How to Choose the Best Beginner Compound Bow for You.

 - Leader Accessories Compound Bow 50-70lbs 25″ – 31″